 Ready to plan your dream Christmas holiday in Vietnam?
 JOIN OUR FESTIVE POLL: Discover the Best Places to Spend Christmas in Vietnam!

-It may surprise readers to discover that, as the home of over 7 million Christians – the 5th largest Christian population in Asia -, Vietnam does celebrate Christmas.
+It may surprise readers to discover that, reflecting both Vietnamese Christmas traditions and Western influences, Vietnam does celebrate Christmas.
+As the home of over 7 million Christians – the 5th largest Christian population in Asia – Vietnam embraces Christmas celebrations with enthusiasm.

 Vietnamese Christmas Traditions

 Christmas Eve is more widely celebrated in Vietnam, with Midnight Mass services being a common practice in many Catholic churches across Vietnam.
 In addition to joyous celebrations and caroling, children from Christian families often participate in recreating the nativity scene and play.

 After midnight mass, families enjoy a Christmas meal that often includes Pho or turkey, local foods like Banh Xeo and bao buns, and desserts like bûche de noël, a log-shaped chocolate cake.
 International restaurants and hotels also offer traditional Christmas food like turkey and Christmas pudding.

 Gift-giving, once primarily a Christian tradition, has become more popular recently.
 Alongside Santa Claus and Christmas trees, other symbols like wreaths, stars, and mistletoe are common in Vietnam.
 Churches celebrate with bells ringing, and red, symbolizing Jesus Christ, is prominently featured.